 What is a security screening?

-The aim of the screening is to establish whether there will be a security risk if you are employed in a position involving confidentiality, for example because you might be susceptible to bribery or blackmail.
+The aim of our screening is to establish whether there will be a security risk if you are employed in a position that involves confidentiality, for example because you might be susceptible to bribery or blackmail.

 In most cases, a security screening is carried out in relation to a job application.
-But it might also be the case that your job has been designated a position involving confidentiality since you were appointed.
+It might also be the case that your current job has been designated a position involving confidentiality since you were appointed.
 If that is the case, you can only remain in your job if a ‘statement of no objection’ is issued.

 Content of the screening

-The security screening focuses on the question whether there will be a risk to national security if you are employed in a position involving confidentiality.
+Our security screening focuses on the question whether there will be a risk to national security if you are employed in a position involving confidentiality.
 It is therefore important that you are honest, independent, loyal, security conscious and a person of integrity.

-- criminal records
+- criminal records;

-- subversive and anti-democratic activities
+- subversive and anti-democratic activities;

-- financial vulnerability
+- financial vulnerability;

-- undesirable influence
+- undesirable influence;

-- deceitful or secretive behaviour
+- deceitful or secretive behaviour;

-- lapse of integrity
+- lapse of integrity;

 - irresponsible and risky behaviour.

 Your financial circumstances may also be investigated.
-If you have lived outside the Netherlands, the AIVD can make enquiries of its partner service in the country or countries in question.
+If you have lived outside the Netherlands, we can make enquiries of our partner service in the country or countries in question.

 In some cases – depending on the nature of the position involving confidentiality – an additional field investigation is required.
-A field investigation involves, among other things, interviews with you and your partner, if you have one, and sometimes with people close to you.
+A field investigation involves, among other things, interviews with you and your partner - if you have one - and sometimes with people close to you.

-During the interview, the investigator will ask personal questions about your background, that of your partner (if you have one) and of your family and friends.
+During the interview, the investigator will ask personal questions about your background, that of your partner and of your family and friends.
 This information will provide a picture of possible risks to national security.

 All positions involving confidentiality are different.
 Therefore, every screening is 'custom made'.
 The AIVD assesses the security risks that relate to your present/future job and your personal vulnerabilities.
-The asssessment criteria are set out in the Personal Conduct and Circumstances Guide.
+The assessment criteria are set out in the Personal Conduct and Circumstances Guide.

 The issuing or refusal of a 'statement of no objection' says nothing about your suitability for the position in question.
-In the security screening, the AIVD assesses whether any of the indicators mentioned above could constitute a risk to national security.
-The AIVD bases its assessments on recognisable and factual conduct.
+In our security screenings, we only assess whether any of the indicators mentioned above could constitute a risk to national security.
+We base our assessments on recognisable and factual conduct.

 If you are applying for a position involving confidentiality and the selection procedure has been completed, your employer, or future employer, will apply to the AIVD for a security screening.
 You do not need to initiate this yourself.
 Further procedure is as follows:

-- You place the completed form and enclosures (such as a copy of your means of identification and a passport photo) in a sealed envelope and give this to your employer or future employer.
+- You place the completed form and enclosures (such as a copy of your means of identification and a passport photo) in a sealed envelope and hand this to your employer or future employer.
 Thus the employer cannot access your form.